openstack/nova/doc/source/runnova/vncconsole.rst

 By default, nova-novncproxy binds 0.0.0.0:6080.
 This can be configured with:

-* :option:`--novncproxy_base_url=[base url for client connections]` -
-  this is the public base url to which clients will connect.  "?token=abc" will be added to this url for the purposes of auth.
-  When using the system as described in this document, an appropriate value is "http://$SERVICE_HOST:6080/vnc_auto.html" where SERVICE_HOST is a public hostname.
 * :option:`--novncproxy_port=[port]`
 * :option:`--novncproxy_host=[host]`

 Accessing a vnc console through a web browser
 ---------------------------------------------